Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 Engage your emergency brake

 - If there's no curb
-Turn your wheel toward the edge of the road before parking Set the parking brake
+Turn your wheel toward the right before parking
+Set the parking brake

 [How to Park Uphill & Downhill :: Step-by-Step Instructions](https://www.youtube.com/watch?v=nUleYG96qnQ&t=726s)